 When is the best time to watch the fall salmon run?

-In Ontario, the best time to watch salmon migrate is from September to November, during the salmon run.
+The best time to watch salmon migration in Ontario is from September to November, during the salmon run.
 You’ll find them in rivers and streams connected to the Great Lakes.

 Why do salmon swim upstream?

 Salmon swim upstream to lay their eggs.
 In fact, salmon return to the same location they were born.
 They lay their eggs in the gravel banks of rivers and streams, known as tributaries.
-Juvenile salmon then return to the Great Lakes.
+Juvenile salmon then swim upstream to return to the Great Lakes.

 If you are planning to watch the fall salmon run, why not make it a day-long adventure?
 Here are some of the best places to watch the fall salmon run in Ontario:

-If you are already in Toronto, the Humber River is a perfect place to watch salmon as they migrate from Lake Ontario.
+If you are wondering where you can go see salmon run in Toronto, the Humber River is a perfect place for salmon watching as they migrate from Lake Ontario.
 Cheer on the hundreds of salmon as they jump over constructed barriers on their upstream journey.

 If you’re in the Mississauga area you can spot the salmon migrating through the Credit River.
 According to the Credit Valley Conservation Authority, some salmon enter the Credit River as early as mid-August.
 Walk along Mississauga’s Culham Trail and stop at one of its many riverside lookouts.
 Or, pack a lunch for your salmon adventure and have a picnic at Lakefront Promenade Park or Meadowvale Conservation Area.